 If the urban retail water supplier’s real loss reported in its 2027 annual audit exceeds the supplier’s real water loss standard calculated in accordance with section 982, the supplier will be in compliance with subdivision (a) of this section if the supplier has achieved its real water loss standard as reflected in the real loss levels reported in its annual audit submitted for either 2025 or 2026.

 After 2028, each urban retail water supplier’s compliance with its real water loss standard shall be assessed in every third year based on an average of the real losses reported in its three most recent annual audits.
-A supplier shall maintain, for each compliance assessment, real loss that is no greater than 5 gallons per connection per day above the supplier’s water loss standard.
+A supplier shall maintain, for each compliance assessment, real loss that is no greater than 5 gallons per connection per day above the supplier’s real water loss standard.

-At the time compliance with real loss standards is assessed, apparent losses will also be evaluated.
-If the average apparent losses for any compliance period are greater thanThe apparent loss standard is the average baseline apparent losses plus an allowed variation of 25 gallons per connection per day.
+At the time compliance with real water loss standards is assessed, apparent losses will also be evaluated.
+If the average apparent losses for any compliance period are greater thanEach supplier’s apparent loss standard is the average of the supplier’s baseline apparent losses plus an allowed variation of 25 gallons per connection per day.
 If the average apparent losses for any compliance period are greater than this standard, then the supplier must submit an inventory of all apparent losses. and any calculations and data used to determine apparent losses for that compliance period within 6 months of being informed by the State Water Board of exceeding the apparent losses standard.

 The apparent losses inventory shall include any calculations and data used to determine apparent losses for the water loss audits spanning the compliance period for which the standards have been evaluated.
-Each inventory item shall include the type of apparent loss (e.g., metering inaccuracies, data handling errors, theft), the estimated volume of loss, and how each value was determined (e.g., direct measurement, calculation based on specific equation(s), visual estimate).
+Each inventory item shall include the type of apparent loss (for example, metering inaccuracies, data handling errors, theft), the estimated volume of loss, and how each value was determined (for example, direct measurement, calculation based on specific equation(s), visual estimate).

-(2) The apparent losses inventory must be submitted on a spreadsheet readable by the Board within 6 months of the supplier being informed by the State Water Board that the supplier has exceeded its apparent loss standard.
+(2) The apparent losses inventory must be submitted on a spreadsheet readable by the Board within 6 months of the supplier being informed by the Board that the supplier has exceeded its apparent loss standard.
 The Board will make a template available on its website.

 An urban retail water supplier’s real water loss standard may be adjusted to include changes to the default parameter inputs identified in section 982(c), pursuant to section 984.